2.d) Standard Model and Global Mechanics

 As far as the instability of the rest of the subatomic particles is concerned, Particle Physics does not offer any explanation, whereas Global Mechanics argues the effect of the reversible deformation energy when there is no force that opposes it.

-Other fundamental particles with mass could be stable, but under conditions very different from normal ones, such as in the special case of black holes, or other elementary particles under strong magnetic fields.
+Other fundamental particles with mass could be stable, but under conditions very different, such as in the case of free electrons in vacuum.